 "(The candles are) great to have around the house but are also really cool gift ideas," Bellman noted.
 "It's a little more sentimental, knowing that you made it and it comes from the heart."

 If diamond painting is a little too detailed for your family, try a traditional paint-by-number kit.
-They're just as intricate and time-consuming, but you won't have to worry about small pieces.
+It's still intricate and time-consuming, but you won't have to worry about handling small pieces.
 Bellman praised the Pink Picasso brand, which sends you the canvas, paint, and brushes in one neat kit.

 "I like the idea that you can have one at your house, send one to your mom or best friend, and then you can organize a virtual paint and wine night," Bellman said.
 "And then you'll get this beautiful piece of art when it's done."